-2. Fund the Outcome
+3. Fund the Outcome

-Current education fails to equally prioritize all targets of the Profile of a South Carolina Graduate.
-In particular, to foster life & career characteristics, the General Assembly must fully fund opportunities for students to pursue vocational learning and dual credit coursework to ensure they graduate ready for post-secondary education pathways.
+Our current education system fails to equally prioritize all targets of the Profile of a South Carolina Graduate.
+To foster life and career characteristics, the General Assembly must fully fund opportunities for students to pursue vocational learning and dual credit coursework to ensure they graduate ready for post-secondary education pathways.

-3. Prioritize the Classroom
+4. Prioritize the Classroom

-A high quality, effective classroom teacher in every classroom is the most important factor contributing to student achievement.
+A high quality, effective classroom teacher in every classroom is the most important contributing factor to student achievement.
 To maximize teacher effectiveness, state funding should be prioritized to:

-- a) Reduce class sizes by at least 10 and caseloads by at least 10 in order to promote individualized instruction: - b) Provide all South Carolina educators daily duty-free lunch and daily instructional planning time free from interruption; - c) Provide all students, educators, and school staff in South Carolina with equal and reliable access to support services such as school/career counselors, mental healthcare professionals, social workers, nurses, student resource officers, bus aides, and teacher aides; - d) Increase the classroom supply fund at a rate that keeps pace with inflation.
+- a) Reduce class sizes and caseloads by at least 10 to promote individualized instruction.
+For example, high school classes should have no more than 25 students per class and elementary classes no more than 20. - b) Provide all South Carolina educators daily duty-free lunch and daily instructional planning time, free from interruption. - c) Provide all students, educators, and school staff in South Carolina with equal and reliable access to support services such as school/career counselors, mental healthcare professionals, social workers, nurses, student resource officers, bus aides, and teacher aides. - d) Increase the classroom supply fund at a rate that maintains pace with inflation.